 Students should begin by enrolling in a 100-level Philosophy course or a First-Year Seminar taught by a Philosophy faculty member.
 Completion of one such course is normally required for enrollment in any Philosophy course at the 200-level or above (rare exceptions are noted in course descriptions).
+Each course can only be used to satisfy one of the major/or minor requirements.

 THE PHILOSOPHY MAJOR consists of a minimum of ten (10) courses, including: